tmortimer/urlfilter/README.md

    Alternatively I would actually have the data loading process generate a new Bloom Filter locally and then the push it out to the workers triggering the update to the new data.
 This has the added bonus of easily changing the parameters of the Bloom Filter as the data set grows.

 ## Available Config Options
+Only config options you need to change need to be specified in the file.

 [Sample Config File With Defauls](configs/sample-config-defaults.json)

 [Bloom-Redis-MySQL Config Used For Docker Compose Execution](configs/bloom-redis-mysql.json)